A measurement of the secondary-CMB and millimeter-wave-foreground bispectrum using 800 square degrees of South Pole Telescope data: Data

 \citet[][hereafter R12]{reichardt12b} used $\sim$800~\degs\ of SPT-SZ survey data to measure the small-angular-scale CMB power spectrum and place unprecedentedly tight constraints on the fluctuation power of the tSZ, kSZ, and CIB at SPT observing frequencies.
 In this work, we measure the bispectrum over the same area of sky as was used in R12 to measure the power spectrum.

 The precision expected for a bispectrum measurement using 800 square degrees of SPT data should be high enough to provide useful new information.
-The B12 modeling uncertainty on \atsz\ (the amplitude of the tSZ power spectrum) given a perfect measurement of \btsz\ (the amplitude of the tSZ bispectrum) is 7\% for reasonable assumptions about gas physics and $\sim$15\% for the most extreme assumptions.
+The B12 modeling uncertainty on \atsz\ (the amplitude of the tSZ power spectrum) given a perfect measurement of \btsz\ (the amplitude of the tSZ bispectrum) is 7\% for the default B12 assumptions about gas physics---in which the spread in gas model parameters is constrained by the pressure profile measurements of \citet{arnaud10}---and $\sim$15\% when the extreme cases of no feedback and maximal feedback (well beyond the \citealt{arnaud10} limits) are considered.
 The predicted scaling between the two quantities is $\btsz \propto \atsz^{1.4}$ (B12).
 This implies that a $\sim$20\% measurement of \btsz\ will be limited in its constraint on \atsz\ by modeling uncertainty in the pessimistic case, and a $\sim$10\% measurement will be limited by modeling uncertainty in the default case.
 B12 showed that a survey with the depth and sky coverage of the full 2500-\degs\ SPT-SZ survey should be able to make a $\sim$6\% measurement (or, equivalently, a $\sim$16$\sigma$ detection) of the tSZ bispectrum in the 150~GHz data alone.
 Thus, an $\sim$11\% measurement ($\sim$9$\sigma$ detection) should be achievable with 800~\degs\ of SPT-SZ 150~GHz data, with the 95~GHz data adding additional detection significance.
 Depending on the level of modeling uncertainty assumed and the additional uncertainty on \btsz\ due to systematics (see Section \ref{sec:systematics}) and sample variance (see Section \ref{sec:tszsampvar}), this level of detection has the potential to provide interesting \atsz\ constraints.

 The data analysis up to the point of generating maps from single observations of each field is identical to that in R12, and we refer the reader to that work and other SPT data analysis papers \citep[e.g.,][]{lueker10,schaffer11} for details of the analysis.
 Briefly, raw, time-ordered detector data from a single observation of a given sky field are relatively calibrated, data selection cuts are applied, high-pass filters are applied to the data to downweight noise from the atmosphere and the readout, and the data are binned into a single-observation map, using simple inverse-variance weighting.